Requirements

 }

-public async init() {
+async init(obs: Observable) {

-await this.events.onReturnableEvent("hello.greet", async (trace, input) => {
+await this.events.onReturnableEvent("hello.greet", obs, async (handlerObs, input) => {

-this.log.info(trace, "Greeting {name}", { name: input.name });
+handlerObs.log.info("Greeting {name}", { name: input.name });

 return {